Espand Kola

-Espand Kola (اسپندکلا) (Note: Formerly Osman Kola (عثمان كلا), also romanized as ‘Os̄mān Kolā) is a village in Kelardasht-e Sharqi Rural District (Note: Formerly Kelardasht Rural District) of the Central District of Kelardasht County, (Note: Formerly Kelardasht District of Chalus County) Mazandaran province, Iran.
+Espand Kola (اسپندکلا) (Note: Formerly Osman Kola (عثمان كلا), also romanized as ‘Os̄mān Kolā) is a village in Kelardasht-e Sharqi Rural District (Note: Formerly Kelardasht Rural District) of the Central District in Kelardasht County, (Note: Formerly Kelardasht District of Chalus County) Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 132 in 42 households, when it was in Kelardasht Rural District (Note: Renamed Kelardasht-e Sharqi Rural District) of Kelardasht District (Note: Renamed Kelardasht County) in Chalus County.
 The following census in 2011 counted 69 people in 24 households, by which time the rural district had been renamed Kelardasht-e Sharqi Rural District.
 The 2016 census measured the population of the village as 205 people in 71 households, when the district had been transformed into Kelardasht County.
-It was the most populous village in its rural district.